andrewharp/ComfyUI-EasyNodes/readme.md

 # Effortless Nodes for ComfyUI

-This package aims to make adding new [ComfyUI](https://github.com/comfyanonymous/ComfyUI) nodes as easy as possible, and provide a some customization options through pure Python that were previously only accessible through JavaScript.
+This package aims to make adding new [ComfyUI](https://github.com/comfyanonymous/ComfyUI) nodes as easy as possible, and to provide functionality through pure Python that was previously only accessible with custom JavaScript.

 It processes your function's Python signature to create the node definition ComfyUI is expecting.
 All you have to do is annotate your inputs and outputs and add the `@ComfyNode` decorator.